davidayo-com/gemini-ai-davidayo/README.md

 This quickstart guide will help you integrate the Gemini API into your web app.

 ## Introduction
 Welcome to the project!
-For more information and resources, [visit Davidayo](https://www.davidayo.com/).
+For more information and resources, Visit [Davidayo](https://www.davidayo.com/).

 ## Prerequisites